danehale0612/urMovieReviews-CapstoneProject/README.md

 still need to work on for full proposed functionality:

--Table sorting the date Watched column needs to be fixed
+-Table sorting the date Watched column needs to be fixed (completed) -Added full functionality for the Delete Button, fix the fact it needs a page refresh to take away the table row (completed)